Chambaili

-Chambaili (چمبیلی) is a 2013 Pakistani Urdu-language political thriller film directed by Ismail Jilani, produced by Abdullah Kadwani and Shahzad Nawaz for Coup d'état Films and 7th Sky Films.
-It stars Salmaan Peerzada, Khalid Ahmed, Mohammed Ehteshamuddin, Maira Khan, Shafqat Cheema, Sadia Hayat, Saiqa, Ali Tahir, Khalid Qureshi, Fatima, Humayun Bin Rathor and Shahzad Nawaz.
+Chambaili (چمبیلی) is a 2013 Pakistani Urdu-language political thriller film directed by Ismail Jilani, produced by Abdullah Kadwani and Shahzad Nawaz under the banner of Coup d'état Films and 7th Sky Films.
+It stars Salmaan Peerzada, Khalid Ahmed, Mohammed Ehteshamuddin, Maira Khan, Shafqat Cheema, Mehreen Syed, Saiqa, Ali Tahir, Khalid Qureshi, Fatima, Humayun Bin Rathor and Shahzad Nawaz.
 Ghulam Mohiuddin also made a special appearance.
 Chambaili is a political drama exploring the subject of political corruption.
-Since the flower 'Chambaili' (lily flower) is the national flower of Pakistan, the film-makers' intentions were to encourage patriotism and nationalism in Pakistan and they obviously picked this name for a reason.
+Since the flower 'Chambaili' (jasmine flower) is the national flower of Pakistan, the film-makers' intention was to encourage patriotism and nationalism in Pakistan and they obviously picked this name for a reason.

 Plot

 The film is a story of a group of friends and their courage, romance and sacrifice at a fateful time.
 It is set in the fictional city of 'Falakabad' in the country of 'Mulke Khudadad'.
 In Falakabad, the story revolves around Yaadgaar Colony (an historical district dating to the pre-partition period before 1947).

-Mulke Khudadad drifts towards anarchy, civil strife and a Dark Age.
+Mulke Khudadad drifts towards anarchy, civil strife and dark days.
 Political parties, leaders and lobbies pursue their own agendas.
 Corruption is at a record high, law and order have deteriorated.
 Inflation and unemployment are rampant, and intolerance is the order of the day.
 Deprivation and desperation set the stage for dissent.
 Confusion and chaos are voiced in the mainstream media, leading to disillusionment.
 The people wage a daily war for survival, with no time for ideas for the common good of the people.

 A group of friends are led by circumstances to try to change the future of the country.
 They form a political party (Chambaili Tehreek) despite their lack of experience, resources or political background in politics, but their efforts seem doomed.
 Faced with threats, arrest, cynicism and rejection, electoral reforms give them the impetus to continue.
 Under the new electoral system, 'Chambaili Tehreek' wins by a wide margin and its elected president gives his "Freedom Speech".